- Site Analysis

 - the building’s footprint by using low-impact foundation systems such as pole frame construction to reduce the amount of site work and disruption

 - the visual impact of the building form on the landscape.
+In some areas the local authority will impose restrictions on this, particularly around building materials and paint colours/reflectance values.

 Also see site analysis for information about sun paths and assessing site conditions and ground stability.